-"HIIT" is short for "High Intensity Interval Tranining", and it’s become one of the most popular forms of working out, partly because of its effectiveness in aiding weight loss, and how short the workouts can be!
+It’s become one of the most popular forms of working out, partly because of its effectiveness in aiding lean muscle development, fat-burn, boosting endurance and increasing metabolism.

-- Intermediate (10:20) – this is 10 seconds of intense work with 20 seconds of active or complete rest (with a 10 minute warm up), repeat the 10:20 cycle 7 times!
+- Intermediate (10:20) – this is 10 seconds of intense work with 20 seconds of active or complete rest (with a 10-minute warm-up), repeat the 10:20 cycle 7 times!

-- Advanced (10:20:30): here we do 5 “chunks” of exercise, in each chunk there’s 30 seconds of work at 30% of maximum effort, 20 seconds at 60% and then 10 seconds flat out!
+- Advanced (10:20:30): here we do 5 “chunks” of exercise, in each chunk, there are 30 seconds of work at 30% of maximum effort, 20 seconds at 60% and then 10 seconds flat out!

 What are some exercise options for the “work” portion of HIIT training?

-- The infamous burpee – done correctly this can be an incredibly effective exercise for both fitness and speed
+- The infamous burpee – done correctly this can be an incredibly effective exercise for both fitness and speed.

 - Lunge jumps – did someone say booty goals?
-Yes please!
+Yes, please!

-- Jump squats – the burn on these is incredible and will definitely work up a sweat
+- Jump squats – the burn on these is incredible and will definitely work up a sweat.

-- High knees – intense, good for flexibility, and seriously challenging
+- High knees – intense, good for flexibility, and seriously challenging.

-- Starjumps – great for both the upper and lower body, and a massive cardio exercise
+- Star jumps – great for both the upper and lower body, and a massive cardio exercise

 It’s important that you fuel your body effectively, especially when you’re exercising.
 The Free Soul Protein Blends, in both the Vegan and Whey bases, can be used as a perfect recovery shake, we’ve popped a link to them below!

-Always remember to warm up and cool-down before, and after, your workout.
-Stretching is often overlooked but it’s essential to ensure longevity and prevent injuries!
+Always remember to warm-up and cool-down before, and after, your workout.
+Stretching is often overlooked but it’s essential to ensure longevity and prevent injuries.